Shahi paneer

-Shahi paneer, also known as paneer rajwadi, chhena rajwadi, or raajsi chhena, is a preparation of chhena or paneer, native to the Indian subcontinent, consisting of a thick gravy of cream, tomatoes and Indian spices.
+Shahi paneer is a preparation of paneer in a creamy curry sauce.
+Native to the Indian subcontinent, it has a thick gravy with cream, tomatoes and Indian spices.

-The dish is prepared by emulsifying tomatoes, onions, ground cashews, ghee (clarified butter), and cream into a smooth, rich curry, which is then simmered with cubes of chhena or paneer and a blend of aromatic spices.
+The dish is prepared by emulsifying tomatoes, onions, ground cashews, ghee (clarified butter), and cream into a smooth, rich curry, which is then simmered with cubes of paneer and a blend of aromatic spices.

 Similar dishes include paneer butter masala and kadai paneer.
-The subtle difference between paneer butter masala and shahi paneer is that more of whole spices are used in paneer butter masala, whereas shahi paneer has a generally sweeter taste when compared to paneer butter masala.
+Paneer butter masala differs from shahi paneer in that whole spices are used in paneer butter masala, whereas shahi paneer generally has a sweeter taste in comparison.